What’s the Big Deal About Church? (Psalm 122)

 Great question.
 This psalm helps us answer that question, and helps shape our hearts for what God intends.

 First, a note.
-We obviously don’t live in Jerusalem, and even if we arrived there today, we wouldn’t be able to go to the temple.
+We don't live in Jerusalem, and even if we went there today, we couldn't go to the temple.
 It was destroyed in 70 A.D. and no longer exists.
 But the temple represents something bigger.
 The temple is a recovery of Eden.
 It’s the place where we get to dwell with God together.
 The temple isn’t just a place to attend.
 It’s a little piece of the Garden of Eden in our broken world.
-It’s where God’s space and our space overlaps, a place where heaven and earth meet.
+It’s where God’s space and our space overlap, a place where heaven and earth meet.
 It’s the most important place on earth, the place where God has chosen to live with his people.

 What do you do with the fact that the temple no longer exists?
 Well, the Bible says that it actually does still exist.
 When Jesus came, he said he was the temple (John 2:19-22).
 Ephesians says that we’ve become part of the temple too — that: